-The Singapore Code on Take-overs and Mergers (the "Take-over Code") applies to the acquisition of voting control of public companies.
-While the Take-over Code was drafted with listed public companies, listed registered business trusts and real estate investment trusts in mind, unlisted public companies and unlisted registered business trusts with more than 50 shareholders or unitholders and having net tangible assets of S\$5 million or more must also observe, wherever possible and appropriate, the letter and spirit of the Take-over Code as set out in its General Principles and Rules.
-When evaluating an acquisition of any such unlisted public company or unlisted registered business trust, consideration should be given to approaching the Securities Industry Council ("SIC"), being the regulator which oversees the Take-over Code and is part of the Monetary Authority of Singapore, and requesting a ruling that the applicable provisions of the Take-over Code will not apply.
+The Singapore Code on Take-overs and Mergers (the Take-over Code) applies to the acquisition of voting control of public companies.
+The Take-over Code was drafted with listed public companies, listed registered business trusts and real estate investment trusts in mind.
+However, unlisted public companies and unlisted registered business trusts with more than 50 shareholders or unitholders with net tangible assets of S\$5m or more must also observe, wherever possible and appropriate, the letter and spirit of the Take-over Code as set out in its General Principles and Rules.
+When evaluating an acquisition of any such unlisted public company or unlisted registered business trust, consideration should be given to approaching the Securities Industry Council (SIC), being the regulator that oversees the Take-over Code and is part of the Monetary Authority of Singapore, and requesting a ruling that the applicable provisions of the Take-over Code will not apply.